 “Well, excuse me, Princess.
 It’s not my fault we live in a society where men can’t hit women under any circumstances.”

-Monica had her hands around Martha’s throat.
-But before Monica could cause any serious injuries, Frank snuck up from behind Monica and he knocked her out with a karate chop to the back of the head.
+Monica had her hands on Martha’s throat.
+But before Monica could cause any serious injuries, Frank snuck up from behind Monica and he knocked her out with karate chop to the back of the head.

 “Do you still want me out?”
 Frank asked.

 “Frank, you saved my life,” Martha said.
 “Thank you.”

 “See?
 You still need me, don’t you?
 What would you do if I wasn’t here?”